-Internationally, the Gould Family Foundation supports the international mission work of the Sisters of Notre Dame de Namur.
-Together with direct donations from the Gould family since 1997, we have helped the Sisters build a school in Enugu, Nigeria, upgrade hospitals and clinics in the Democratic Republic of the Congo and establish Small Family Farm programs in northwest Peru and the Democratic Republic of the Congo.
+Since 1997, John Gould and the Gould family have helped the Sisters of Notre Dame de Namur build a school in Enugu, Nigeria, upgrade hospitals and clinics in the Democratic Republic of the Congo and establish Small Family Farm programs in northwest Peru and the Democratic Republic of the Congo.

 The Sisters serve the “poorest of the poor in the most desperate of places” and they do so with great kindness and effectiveness despite limited resources and extremely challenging conditions.
 We are honored to support their great work (www.sndden.org).

 In addition to our international work, we personally support the Youth Mountain Adventure Program (YMAP) that was founded by John Gould, in partnership with the Appalachian Mountain Club (AMC), in 2005.
 The YMAP serves underprivileged, at-risk, urban youth between the ages of 12 – 18 by sending them to an AMC location for several days to participate in activities such as hiking, backpacking, camping, swimming, and canoeing.
 A winter program includes cross country skiing, snowshoeing and igloo building.
 In addition to positive outdoor experiences, teambuilding and leadership activities are core components of every YMAP.
 Experienced AMC instructors lead each program.
 The program is free to all participants.
-With help from matching contributions from individuals and corporations the YMAP served over 1250 youth in 2017.
+With help from matching contributions from individuals and corporations the YMAP serves over 1000 underprivileged youth each year.

 John has over 30 years of successful experience in high technology sales, marketing and management.
 He served as VP Sales & Marketing for a high technology start-up that went public during his tenure and was owner and President of an international software distribution company.
 He has also managed international and domestic operations for two large, publicly held software companies and has extensive international business experience.
-John is currently Executive Director of the Gould Family Foundation, serves on: the Board of Directors of KOMO Learning Centres (an NGO focused on improving education and healthcare for the poor in Uganda) and the Board of Advisors of Design That Matters.
+John is currently Executive Director of the Gould Family Foundation and serves on the Board of Directors of KOMO Learning Centres (an NGO focused on improving education and healthcare for the poor in Uganda).
 He also continues in his role as Founder of the Youth Mountain Adventure Program with the Appalachian Mountain Club.

 Please see: projectcure.org.

 Build Health International (BHI) is also a new equipment procurement partner.
-They will also provide design and construction support if required by our partners in the future.
 We are proud to have BHI as a core partner.
 Their extensive experience in equipping operating rooms, Neonatal Intensive Care Units and laboratories will allow us to complete more complex projects.

 Background: Jim Ansara, CEO & Executive Director of BHI, previously led one of the largest design and construction companies in the United States.
-Following the 2010 earthquake in Haiti, at the request of PIH and the Haitian Ministry of Health, Jim agreed to work full time with PIH to design and build a new 300 bed tertiary care teaching hospital, the Hôpital Universitaire de Mirebalais (HUM).
+Following the 2010 earthquake in Haiti, at the request of Partners In Health (PIH) and the Haitian Ministry of Health, Jim agreed to work full time with PIH to design and build a new 300 bed tertiary care teaching hospital, the Hôpital Universitaire de Mirebalais (HUM).

 After the HUM project, Jim and BHI, designed, constructed and equipped a “model” 80 bed hospital —St. Boniface Hospital in southwest Haiti.
 Recently they added a new, two-level surgical center with three operating rooms and a ten-bed PACU at St. Boniface.